 Designer babies, the end of diseases, genetically modified humans that never age.
 Outrageous things that used to be science fiction are suddenly becoming reality.
 The only thing we know for sure is that things will change irreversibly.
 Support us on Patreon so we can make more videos (and get cool stuff in return): Kurzgesagt merch here: Get the music of the video here: soundcloud: bandcamp: Thanks to Volker Henn, James Gurney and (prefers anonymity) for help with this video!
 THANKS A LOT TO OUR LOVELY PATRONS FOR SUPPORTING US: Jeffrey Schneider, Konstantin Kaganovich, Tom Leiser, Archie Castillo, Russell Eishard, Ben Kershaw, Marius Stollen, Henry Bowman, Ben Johns, Bogdan Radu, Sam Toland, Pierre Thalamy, Christopher Morgan, Rocks Arent People, Ross Devereux, Pascal Michaud, Derek DuBreuil, Sofia Quintero, Robert Swiniarski, Merkt Kızılırmak, Michelle Rowley, Andy Dong, Saphir Patel, Harris Rotto, Thomas Huzij, Ryan James Burke, NTRX, Chaz Lewis, Amir Resali, The War on Stupid, John Pestana, Lucien Delbert, iaDRM, Jacob Edwards, Lauritz Klaus, Jason Hunt, Marcus : ), Taylor Lau, Rhett H Eisenberg, Mr.Z, Jeremy Dumet, Fatman13, Kasturi Raghavan, Kousora, Rich Sekmistrz, Mozart Peter, Gaby Germanos, Andreas Hertle, Alena Vlachova, Zdravko Šašek SOURCES AND FURTHER READING: The best book we read about the topic: GMO Sapiens (affiliate link, we get a cut if buy the book!) – Good Overview by Wired: –timeline of computer development: – Selective breeding: – DNA: – Radiation research: – inserting DNA snippets into organisms: – First genetically modified animal: – First GM patent: – chemicals produced by GMOs: – Flavr Savr Tomato: – First Human Engineering: – glowing fish: – CRISPR: – HIV cut from cells and rats with CRISPR: – first human CRISPR trials fighting cancer: first human CRISPR trial approved by Chinese for August 2016: – genetic diseases: – pregnancies with Down Syndrome terminated: ( 1999 European study) – CRISPR and aging: Help us caption & translate this video!

 You can directly support Crash Course at Subscribe for as little as $0 to keep up with everything we're doing.
 Also, if you can afford to pay a little every month, it really helps us to continue producing great content.
-What does Psychology mean?
-Where does it come from?
-Hank gives you a 10 minute intro to one of the more tricky sciences and talks about some of the big names in the development of the field.
-Welcome to Crash Course Psychology!!! -- Want to find Crash Course elsewhere on the internet?
+How does our knowledge grow?
+It turns out there are some different ideas about that.
+Schemas, Four-Stage Theory of Cognitive Development, and Vygotsky's Theory of Scaffolding all play different roles but the basic idea is that children think about things very differently than adults.
+Hank explains in today's episode of Crash Course Psychology. -- Table of Contents Schemas, Assimilation & Accommodation 2:39:12 Piaget's Four-Stage Cognitive Development 1:47:02 Sensortimotor, Preoperational, Concrete Operational, and Formal Operational Periods 3:48:22 Vygotsky's Theory of Scaffolding 7:45:05 -- Want to find Crash Course elsewhere on the internet?
 Facebook - Twitter - Tumblr - Support CrashCourse on Subbable:

 Student guides Karen and Christian lead you on a whirlwind tour of the Stanford campus.
 The tour begins at Stanford Stadium, home to Cardinal football, and ends at the Stanford Visitor Center.
 Along they way you'll see the Quad, the Dish, and even do a little fountain hopping.
 This video was originally produced for the launch of the PAC12 Network, Stanford University: Stanford University Channel on YouTube: